aniketkumavat/MySQL-server-on-AWS/README.md

 2] In the console, Go to EC2 Instance then launch new instance.

-3] Configure all instance details for more information instance
+3] Configure all instance details for more information [instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html#ec2-launch-instance)

 4] Configure Security Group:

-   Add the following rules:
+   Add the following inbound rules:

 1. SSH(Port 22)